Warcraft

+The franchise is primarily set on the planet Azeroth, as well as related planets and metaphysical dimensions.
+Azeroth is inhabited by various races and civilizations, including typical fantasy races such as elves, dwarves, gnomes, orcs, and trolls, along with original races and creatures unique to the franchise.
+Its lore and story center on warfare between the races and factions of Azeroth, typically between the human-led Alliance and the orc-led Horde, chronicling the exploits of heroes and villains on both sides.
+While high fantasy at its core, the Warcraft universe incorporates a diverse assortment of influences, including science fiction and dark fantasy.
+Warcraft has been noted as differentiating itself from other fantasy universes by highlighting "monster races" such as orcs, trolls, and undead, often portraying them as protagonists and giving them significant character development and moral complexity.

+The Warcraft franchise has been highly successful, grossing over $12 billion in revenue, making it one of the highest-grossing video game franchises of all time.
+The games have been critically acclaimed: the first three Warcraft games are considered landmarks of the RTS genre, while World of Warcraft is regarded as the most popular and influential MMORPG of all time.

 Video games

 The first three games in the Warcraft series, including their expansion packs, were all released on both the PC and Macintosh.
 All of these games were of the real-time strategy genre.
 Each game proceeded to carry on the storyline of the previous games, and each introduced new features and content to improve gameplay.
 The name "Warcraft" was proposed by Blizzard developer Sam Didier.
 It was chosen because "it sounded super cool", according to Blizzard co-founder Allen Adham, without any particular meaning attached to it.

 Warcraft II: Tides of Darkness was the first game in the series to feature play over the internet using Battle.net, although this was not included until a later release of the game.
 Warcraft II was also the first in the series to be re-released as a "Battle Chest", a bundled copy of the game containing both the original and expansion.
 Warcraft III: Reign of Chaos was the first game in the series to feature a Collector's Edition, which all subsequent games have released as well.
 Warcraft III and World of Warcraft also have both had "Battle Chests" released for them subsequent to their initial release.
 The "Battle.net" edition of Warcraft II was also the first to introduce the use of CD keys to the series, requiring each user online to have their own copy of the game in order to be able to connect.

 In 1998, an adventure game in the series, Warcraft Adventures: Lord of the Clans, was announced as being canceled, having been previously delayed from a 1997 release.